Structural Quality Metrics to Evaluate Knowledge Graphs: Structural Quality Metrics

 Third, classes and properties defined in the ontology must be used sufficiently in the knowledge graph.
-Even if classes and attributes are defined in detail, ontologies are only useful if they are applied to the knowledge graph.
-You can subdivide the \textit{Person} class to add the class of "Chef of Chinese Restaurant in Seoul" or "4th grade music teacher of elementary school".
+Even if classes and properties are defined in detail, ontologies are only useful if they are applied to the knowledge graph.
+The \textit{Person} class can be divided into classes like "Chef of Chinese Restaurant in Seoul" or "4th grade music teacher of the elementary school".
 Nevertheless, if the number of instances is too small relative to the whole number of instances in the knowledge graph, it is difficult to say that adding the class is beneficial.
-Likewise, specific properties such as "number of debut songs sung at concerts" and "administrative district where the most fans live" can be defined for the \textit{Musician} class, but if data does not exist and is not used as an actual RDF triple, it is better not to add it.
+Likewise, specific properties such as "number of debut songs sung at concerts" and "administrative district where the most fans live" can be defined for the \textit{Musician} class, but if data does not exist and is not used as actual RDF triples, it is better not to add it.

-Fourth, though the quality increases as the class is subdivided, it is considered negative if the complexity increases in this process.
+Fourth, though the quality increases as the class is subdivided, it is negative if the complexity increases in this process.
 Multiple inheritance is an example of a factor that describes ontology complexity.
 Multiple inheritance means that one class has several superclasses.
-For example, the \textit{Hospital} class is a subclass of \textit{'Facility'}, a space that provides a specific function, and a subclass of \textit{'Organization'}, a group of employees including doctors and nurses.
-Avoiding multiple inheritance is preferable, unless it's necessary, like in the case of the \textit{Hospital} where both location information, which is a facility characteristic, and member information, which is an organization characteristic, are crucial.
-This is because when subclass and superclass are connected in a many-to-many relationship, the complexity of understanding and utilization of ontology rises.
+For example, the \textit{Hospital} class is a subclass of \textit{`Facility'}, a space that provides a specific function, and a subclass of \textit{`Organization'}, a group of employees including doctors and nurses.
+Avoiding multiple inheritance is preferable, unless it is necessary, like in the case of the \textit{Hospital} where both location information, which is a facility characteristic, and member information, which is an organization characteristic, are crucial.
+This is because when subclass and superclass are connected in a many-to-many relationship, the complexity of understanding and utilization of ontology increases.